- Issue: Recalled Rejuvenate and ABG II hip implants

 Stryker marketed the Rejuvenate and ABG II systems as being the "next generation" and "latest evolution" in their hip replacement product lines.

 Most artificial hip implants consist of a one-piece neck and stem, and a cup.
 Stryker's Rejuvenate and ABG II systems included multiple neck and stem components that the surgeon could choose from.

 The ABG II system had eight right stems, eight left stems, and ten modular necks, which were supposed to offer greater stability and minimal bone stress.
 The Rejuvenate hip, with six stems and sixteen necks, was marketed to younger patients who were promised longer-lasting devices that offered a better range of motion.

 Stryker began selling the Rejuvenate hip system in 2009 and the ABG II hip system in 2010.
-Stryker conducted no clinical testing on the safety and effectiveness of either set of devices in hip replacement patients prior to introducing the Rejuvenate and ABG II hip systems to the market.
+Two years later, Stryker recalled these hip implants.
+Stryker did not conduct any clinical testing on the safety and effectiveness of the Rejuvenate and ABG II hip systems before selling the devices.

 Stryker Hip Replacement Recall